MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 - [**Project-based manufacturing**](/dynamics365/project-operations/), also known as job shop manufacturing, refers to items that are custom-made, take a long time to make, or involve a large number of steps to produce.
 It allows for a more granular billing schedule than other types of production, using either predefined milestones or the passage of time.
 Industries that commonly use project-based manufacturing include equipment and machinery production, pharmaceuticals, and construction.
 Projects are also often used to track trial runs of new products and the associated research and development costs.

 - **Mixed-mode manufacturing** reflects that businesses aren't restricted to a single type of manufacturing.
 For example, the pharmaceutical industry commonly uses both process and project-based production.
 When a business uses multiple modes, it's referred to as a mixed-mode manufacturer.

+### Monitor systems, environments, and capacity

+Continuous monitoring of system performance, environments, and capacity is imperative. *Administer to operate* focuses on proactive measures to identify and address potential bottlenecks, ensuring optimal system performance.
+This business process area is essential for proactive issue identification and optimal performance.

+Dynamics 365 provides monitoring and diagnostic tools such as Azure Monitor and Application Insights.
+This process ensures that administrators can track system performance, identify potential bottlenecks, and optimize capacity to deliver a seamless user experience.

 ### Multicurrency